Claim: Image shows the warship USS New York, built using steel from the World Trade Center.

 The ship's motto? — 'Never Forget'

-The vessel's bow stem is said to incorporate 7.5 tons of scrap steel from the World Trade Center which was melted down at a foundry in Amite, Louisiana.
+The vessel was of interest because its bow stem was said to incorporate 7.5 tons of scrap steel from the World Trade Center which was melted down at a foundry in Amite, Louisiana.
 (A photograph of employees pouring the molten scrap steel at the Amite Foundry can be viewed here.)
 The name New York was reportedly revived for the warship (which was already under construction) at the request of New York governor George Pataki to commemorate the September 11 terrorist attacks on the U.S., creating an exception to current U.S. Navy policy of using state names only for nuclear submarines.

 USS New York is the fifth in a new class of warship designed for missions that include special operations against terrorists.
 It will carry a crew of 360 sailors and 700 combat-ready Marines to be delivered ashore by helicopters and assault craft.